 "Inspiration exists, but it has to find you working" - Pablo Picasso

-I've kept up with my 10 minute collages as a warming up exercise and really look forward to doing one each day.
-I have no inclination to carve but on Friday M leaves at dawn for a weekend fishing trip in Pondoland.
+I've kept up with my 10 minute collages as a warm up exercise and really look forward to doing one each day.
+I have no inclination to carve but on Friday M leaves at dawn for a fishing trip in Pondoland.
 No more excuses about distractions getting in the way of work and I'll be seriously disappointed in myself if I don't make use of this quiet time.

 New ideas for my wood quilt have been brewing.
 I started this idea about 2 years ago (blogged here) but with all the other projects on the go I haven't had a chance to get back to it.

 Now is the time!
 I have no idea how big I want it to be but there are so many possibilities.

 Just begin I said.... and I did!